911: Devil Fish

 I’m Devil Fish for Polident.

 Polident is a leading brand of denture cleaner manufactured by GlaxoSmithKline.
-Starting in the late 1990s, Florence “Carol Brady” Henderson (1934-2016) was the spokesperson for denture cleaner Polident, although Henderson herself does not wear dentures.
+Starting in the late 1990s, Florence “Carol Brady” Henderson (1934-2016) was the spokesperson for denture cleaner Polident, although Henderson herself did not wear dentures.

 Say I look like Micky Dolenz.